-If you’re planning on taking a gap year before law school, you should know that you can have fun and work toward a career in law at the same time.
+If you’re planning on taking a gap year before law school, you should know that you can have fun and work towards a career at the same time.

-Choosing to go on a gap year before college gives you a breather from your studies.
-It also helps you gain skills and experience that will make your law school application shine.
+Choosing to take a gap year before college gives you a breather from your studies.
+It also helps you gain skills and experience that will make your law school application stand out.

 Applying to college after a gap year will be a breeze, as long as you make the most of your time away from the classroom.

-Here are six ways to make sure you reap top gap year benefits.
+Here are six clever ways to make the most of your gap year.

 Taking a gap year before law school is an excellent chance to develop your leadership acumen.